-During intensive exercises like weight training lactic acid is produced, feelings of stiffness and soreness in the muscles can be reduced by swimming at a low intensity for long periods.
+During intensive exercises like weight training lactic acid is produced, feelings of stiffness and soreness in the muscles can be reduced by swimming at a low intensity.
 Swimming is the perfect exercise for recovery and reducing lactic acid/toxins out of the muscles.

-There’s four main swimming strokes, mastering them all requires skill and persistance.
-As you develop your swimming skill set, balance timing and co-ordination all improve.
+There’s four main swimming strokes, mastering them requires skill and technique.
+As you develop your swimming skills, balance, timing and co-ordination all improve.

 Water is 12 times denser than air, it provides extra support during exercise which is essential for reducing impact during pregnancy.
 Swimming helps to strengthen vulnerable areas like the shoulders, back and core that can often become stained whilst carrying a baby.

 Swimming improves (BNDF) brain-derived neurotrophic factor which is the growth factor so important for the formation on new connections between nerve cells.
 It can also repair damaged nerve cells and increases brain production.
 Swimming is well known to help with arthritis and digestive problems too.
-If you struggle with symptoms from injuries illnesses or diseaes swimming can be a great way to reduce the problems and rehabilitate.
+If you suffer with illness or disease, swimming could be a great way to reduce the symptoms and start the road to recovery.

 Psychological Benefits of Swimming